 Want to see this in action?
 Parvenu uses monday.com as a CRM and has added over 150 automations as part of their successful workflow.

 The monday.com Work OS has comprehensive analytics functionality.
 It’s simple to pull information from across the system to support the data-driven decision-making your business relies on.
 And, we have 8 different ways to via your data to meet the needs of stakeholders across the business.
-Like everything in monday.com, our colorful, easy-to-understand dashboards are fully customizable, so you can focus on the KPIs that your business truly cares about.
+Like everything on monday.com, our colorful, easy-to-understand dashboards are fully customizable, so you can focus on the KPIs that your business truly cares about.

-Effective CRM management boosts customer retention
+Effective Customer relationship management for boosted customer retention

 To get the most out of that platform, you then need to train users effectively, embed the system into your process, and optimize through automation.
 Using monday.com for CRM management can help you do all that and more.
 Why not get started managing your sales pipeline more effectively today?